Fritz Zulauf

 Fritz Zulauf (19 April 1883 - 5 December 1941) was a Swiss sport shooter who competed in the 1920 Summer Olympics.

-In 1920 he won a bronze medal in the 30 metre military pistol event and a second bronze medal as member of the Swiss team in the team 30 metre military pistol competition.
-He was also part of the Swiss team which finished ninth in the team 50 metre free pistol competition.
+In 1920, he won a bronze medal in the 30 metre military pistol event and a second bronze medal as a member of the Swiss team in the team 30 metre military pistol competition.
+He was also part of the Swiss team, which finished ninth in the team 50 metre free pistol competition.